shawonashraf/drrik/README.md

 3. **Top Features** - Features ranked by density/activation
 4. **Feature Dashboards** - Comprehensive view per feature
 5. **Activation Histograms** - Distribution of activations per feature

+All plots can be saved locally and optionally logged to wandb.

 ## API Reference